Organisation and contacts

 The total workload for obtaining the degree is 120 CFU.

-The weekly time commitment generally includes lessons and practical activities for five days a week, always respecting the daily/weekly overall time commitment of the student.
+The weekly time commitment generally includes lectures and practical activities for five days a week, always respecting the student's overall daily/weekly time commitment.

 The EMJM in Archaeological Materials Science is divided into semesters.
-The exam sessions are held during the periods of interruption of lessons (January-February and June-September)
+Exam sessions are held during the periods of interruption of classes (January-February and June-September).

 Registration for the exam sessions is done online on the Infostud website.